turigeza/fold-navigator/README.md

 I was missing Netbeans code navigator so much I had to come up with something which helps me navigate through my code in Atom.
 </p>
 <p>
 Try it and see.
-Fell free to suggest and let me know if you have any issues/bugs.
+Feel free to suggest and let me know if you have any issues/bugs.
 </p>
 <p>
 All shortcuts start with: ctrl-alt-cmd.